 Countries exempted from requiring a visa include most SADC countries (Botswana, Malawi, Mauritius, South Africa, Swaziland, Tanzania, Zambie, Zimbabwe).
 Business visas cannot be applied for out borders irrespective of SADC citizenship or not

 Renewing Tourist Visas by doing a "border run" is no longer recommended.
 Many travellers are forced to spend five days outside of Mozambique before being allowed to re-enter on a tourism visa.
 If you already have two or three tourism visas you will likely be denied.
 Extensions now can be extended at immigration offices in major cities.

 Photos are not required when entering the country to process visas - your photo will be taken at the point of entry upon filling out the form, and payment of visa application

 Empty Passport pages are required (at least two) for visa processing

-Passport validity must be for at least six months after date of entry
+Passport validity must be for at least three months after date of entry